superalgorithm/superalgorithm-cli/readme.md

 - common/\*
 - superalgos/<selected strategy>\* (excluding configs folder)

+**Config Merging Logic:**

-During this process the selected config from the superalgos will be merged with the default config from base_images/default/config.yaml. and uploaded as config.yaml.
-This enables you to place common configs in base_images/default/config.yaml and override them in each strategy config.
+During the build process the selected config from the `superalgos/<strategy>/configs` folder will be merged with the default config from `base_images/default/config.yaml` and uploaded as the final `config.yaml` in the container root.

+This enables you to place common configuration information in `base_images/default/config.yaml` and read or override these for each individual strategy you are running.

+You can read the configuration data using `from superalgorithm.utils.config import config`.

+Check the sample_strategy for a demo on how it reads default and overwrites data.
+To make this work rename the demo config.yaml.template to config.yaml.

 ### 3. Manage Running Strategies